scalacenter/tooling-working-groups/nominations/election.md

     STP-WG, from the subset of candidates who are standing for both groups.

-12. If fewer than three candidates are standing for election to both working groups, then the second or both of the rounds described in (11) shall be omitted as necessary, with fewer than two candidates elected.
+12. If fewer than three candidates are standing for election to both working groups, then the second or both of the aforecited rounds shall be omitted as necessary, with fewer than two candidates elected.

 13. If, after the first two rounds, the working groups include no members representing the Scala Center, one round will be held for each working